ZarnackGroup/racoon_clip/docs/installation.rst

    # inside a conda env, to avoid pip clashes: Find your anaconda directory, and find the actual venv folder.
 It should be somewhere like /anaconda/envs/venv_name/.
    /anaconda/envs/venv_name/bin/pip install -e .

-You can now check the installation by running help option or and the tutorial :doc:`tutorial.rst`.
+You can now check the installation by running help option or and the :ref:`tutorial <tutorial>`.

 .. code-block:: console